 How much does it cost to water all these trees?

-Once planted, all of our trees require regular watering in order to remain healthy.
-Depending on the time of year and temperature outside, we water our trees between once every five days to once every two weeks.
+Every tree planted by Texas Blossoms requires regular watering in order to remain healthy.
+Depending on the time of year and temperature outside, the organization waters the trees between once every five days to once every two weeks.
 Texas Blossoms incurs a cost of roughly $750 to water 1,600 trees, or about 50 cents per tree each watering run.
-Your generous financial support allows us to beautify underserved communities across Texas.

 How can I get involved?

 Volunteers and donors are the lifeblood of Texas Blossoms.
-For those who can offer their time, visit our Contact page to get connected with opportunities to plant and maintain our beautiful trees.
-Persons wishing to make a tax-deductible donation can visit our Donate page to learn more.
+For those who can offer their time, visit the contact page to get connected with opportunities to plant and nurture beautiful trees.
+Persons wishing to make a tax-deductible donation may visit the donations page to learn more.